 Last week I was reading the story of Jesus and the children in Luke 18.
-I was reminded that one of the keys to Jesus’ blessings is making Children’s Ministry a priority.
+I was reminded that one of the keys to Jesus’ blessings to your church is making Children’s Ministry a priority.

 One day some parents brought their little children to Jesus so He could touch and bless them.
 But when the disciples saw this, they scolded the parents for bothering Him.
 Then Jesus called for the children and said to the disciples, “Let the children come to Me.
 Don’t stop them!
 For the Kingdom of God belongs to those who are like these children.
 I tell you the truth, anyone who doesn’t receive the Kingdom of God like a child will never enter it.”